-Great Dane Health
+Great Dane Health Concerns

-They can also be prone to hip dysplasia, hypothyroidism (underactive thyroid) and bone cancer.
+They can also be prone to hip dysplasia, hypothyroidism (underactive thyroid), and bone cancer.

 Labrador Retriever Health Concerns

-Progressive Retinal Atrophy (PRA) – This is a genetic condition that causes dogs to lose their eyesight gradually.
+PRA is a genetic condition that causes dogs to lose their eyesight gradually.
 It is not a treatable condition, although most dogs will still be able to have a high quality of life if they are supported in their adjustment to life as a blind dog.

 Like the Great Dane, they can also be prone to bloat, although it is not quite as common.
-They are also more prone to epilepsy, dermatitis and cataracts.
+They are also more prone to epilepsy, dermatitis, and cataracts.

 By providing a good quality bed for a large breed dog, you can help to minimize the chances of this developing.
 An orthopedic bed with a memory foam mattress that is big enough for your dog to lie out on fully can be a good investment.